int128/kubectl-external-forward/README.md

 ## Why

-This plugin allows you to connect to a host outside of a cluster.
+This allows you to connect from your laptop to a host outside of a cluster.
-It is useful when a host is in a **private network** and **unreachable** from your laptop.
+It is useful when a host (such as database or API endpoint) is in a **private network** and **unreachable** from your laptop.
-`kubectl port-forward` only allows you to connect to a pod inside a cluster.
+While `kubectl port-forward` connects to a pod inside a cluster, this connects to a host outside a cluster.

-This plugin provides TCP proxy.
+This plugin runs a TCP proxy pod on a cluster and set up a port-forwarder on your laptop.
-Just run your application with localhost configuration, like connecting to MySQL on your laptop.
+You just run your application with localhost configuration as if a database is running on local.
 No proxy configuration such as HTTP_PROXY or SOCKS is needed.

 This is an alternative of SSH bastion.